marcellomontemagno/react-ufo/README.md

 ### Keeping state between fetches

-By default `useFetchCallback` erases the `data` of a request anytime a new one is started.
+By default `useFetcher` erases the `data` of a request anytime a new one is started.

 Most of the times this is what you want but there are cases where you want to keep the `data` visible to the user until new `data` are retrieved.